Julissa93/module004-scope/README.md

 ## Needs Statement
-To master the JavaScript language, students must have a deep understanding of how scope works.
+To master the JavaScript language, students must have a deep understanding of how scope works beneath the hood.

 ## Objective

-In this lecture, we'll be covering:
+The objective of this lesson is:

-What is scope?
+    1. To understand what scope is
-Types of scope
+    2. Learn the different types of scope
-Scope best practices
+    3. To master scope best practices.

 ## Prework